Russia's attack on Ukraine latest news: Moscow takes 'dirty bomb' claim to U.N. | Headlines

 * President Volodymyr Zelenskiy reiterated a pledge to retake the city of Kherson, the loss of which would be a big setback for President Vladimir Putin. * The U.N. nuclear watchdog is preparing to send inspectors in the coming days to two Ukrainian sites at Kyiv's request, it said on Monday evening, apparently in response to Russia's "dirty bomb" claims.

-Russia doubled down on a warning that Ukraine is preparing to use a "dirty bomb" on its own territory, an assertion dismissed by the West and Kyiv as false, and was expected to bring the issue to the U.N.
-Security Council later on Tuesday.
+Russia was expected to press its case at the U.N.
+Security Council on Tuesday that Ukraine is preparing to use a "dirty bomb" on its own territory, an assertion dismissed by Western and Ukrainian officials as a pretext for escalating the war.
 CONFLICT

 * Russia's defence ministry said its forces had repelled Ukrainian attacks in the southern Kherson region and eastern Luhansk region of Ukraine.
 Reuters was unable to verify battlefield reports. * President Volodymyr Zelenskiy reiterated a pledge to retake the city of Kherson, the loss of which would be a big setback for President Vladimir Putin.